 About category management

-We do this by coordinating our procurement through forward planning and grouping procurement activities into categories of spend (category management).
+We coordinate our procurement through forward planning and grouping procurement activities into categories of spend (category management).
 Category management represents best-practice procurement across government.

 Category groups

 There are 6 major categories of spend (category groups).
-Each category group is managed by a lead agency and governed by a category council that oversees the category strategies and endorses related execution plans.
-The category councils are supported by agency-led category working groups.
+Each category group is managed by a lead agency and governed by a category council.
+The category councils that, with the support of the category lead agencies, oversees and directs strategic procurement activities the category strategies and endorses related category strategies for the 6 category groups.

-• Building construction and maintenance includes building contractors, specialists (including consultants), trade contractors, building operations, materials and equipment, and property and real estate (managed by the Department of Housing and Public Works).
+• Building construction and maintenance includes building contractors, specialists (including consultants), trade contractors, building operations, materials and equipment, and property and real estate (managed by the Department of Energy and Climate).

-• General goods and services includes professional services, employee services, contingent labour, business equipment and services, marketing, travel, logistics and utilities, clothing and personal protective equipment, schools, and food and catering services (managed by the Department of Housing and Public Works).
+• General goods and services includes professional services, employee services, contingent labour, business equipment and services, marketing, travel, logistics and utilities, clothing and personal protective equipment, schools, and food and catering services (managed by the Department of Energy and Climate).

-• Information and communication technology (ICT) includes ICT services hardware, software and telecommunications (managed by the Department of Housing and Public Works).
+• Information and communication technology (ICT) includes ICT services hardware, software and telecommunications (managed by the Department of Transport and Main Roads).

 • Medical goods and services includes medical consumables, medical equipment and maintenance, medical services, and pharmaceuticals and prosthetics (managed by Queensland Health)

 • Social services includes social and community services that support our most vulnerable groups such as child protection, domestic violence prevention and disability and youth services.
-It also includes human services, such as support for education and training, employment, sport and recreation, and culture and the arts (managed by the Department of Communities, Disability Services and Seniors).
+It also includes human services, such as support for education and training, employment, sport and recreation, and culture and the arts (managed by the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts).

 • Transport infrastructure and services includes machinery, plant and equipment, construction materials, construction delivery and transport delivery services (managed by the Department of Transport and Main Roads).